 Assyrians form important communities in Los Angeles, Modesto, San Diego, Sacramento, San Francisco, San Jose, Turlock, Chicago, Detroit, and Phoenix and in states along the East Coast from Pennsylvania to New Jersey, New York, Connecticut and Massachusetts.

 Assyrians in Diaspora, whether living in Sweden, Germany, France, Greece, Russia, Armenia, Georgia, or the United States, integrate well into their environment, learn national languages and contribute to the societies in which they are settled.
-They serve as elected officials, physicians, attorneys, educators, and business and in the arts.
-AAI is one of the many self-help organizations that is working to promote Assyrian culture.
+They serve as elected officials, physicians, attorneys, educators, and in business and the arts.
+The Assyrian Arts Institute is one of the many self-help organizations that, over the decades, has worked to promote Assyrian culture and preserve Assyrian identity globally.